Communication Department IDE

 For information on the correct use of logos, fonts and other aspects of the TU Delft look and feel, please visit the TU Delft Corporate Design (huisstijl) pages.

-This presentation (link to follow) helps tell the story of the Faculty of Industrial Design Engineering.
+This presentation helps tell the story of the Faculty of Industrial Design Engineering.
 Feel free to use it for presenting IDE if you are invited to give a lecture or presentation outside the faculty.
 Feel free to adapt this presentation.

-Do you need a photo of life at IDE or TU Delft for use in a presentation or publication?
+Do you need a photo of life at IDE or TU Delft to use in a presentation or publication?
 Find out about how to use TU Delft’s photo sharing site here.